SwedbankPay/developer.swedbankpay.com/_includes/metadata.md

 ## Metadata

-Metadata can be used to store data associated to a {{ api_resource_title }}
-that can be retrieved later by performing a `GET` on the
-{{ api_resource_title }}.
+Metadata can be used to store data associated to a {{ api_resource_title }} that can be retrieved later by performing a `GET` on the {{ api_resource_title }}.
-Swedbank Pay does not use or process `metadata`, it is only stored on the
+Swedbank Pay does not use or process `metadata`, it is only stored on the {{
-{{ api_resource_title }} so it can be retrieved later alongside the
+api_resource_title }} so it can be retrieved later alongside the {{
-{{ api_resource_title }}.
+api_resource_title }}.
 An example where `metadata` might be useful is when several internal systems are involved in the payment process and the payment creation is done in one system and post-purchases take place in another.
 In order to transmit data between these two internal systems, the data can be stored in `metadata` on the {{ api_resource_title }} so the internal systems do not need to communicate with each other directly.
 The usage of `metadata` field is shown in the abbreviated `Purchase` request below.

+## Metadata Request

 {:.code-view-header}
 **Request**